TrellixVulnTeam/swahilipython_SCMU/Doc/library/time.rst

 * DST is Daylight Saving Time, an adjustment of the timezone by (usually) one hour during part of the year.
-DST rules are magic (determined by local law) and can change from year to year.
-The C library has a table containing the local rules (often it is read from a system file for flexibility) and is the only source of True Wisdom in this respect.
+DST rules are magic (determined by local law) and can change kutoka year to year.
+The C library has a table containing the local rules (often it is read kutoka a system file for flexibility) and is the only source of True Wisdom in this respect.

 * The precision of the various real-time functions may be less than suggested by